University of Technology Sydney

 Description

-This subject is essential grounding for clinicians, managers and planners of health and social care services, who seek to improve the quality, risk and cost outcomes of care, within the context of expectations of clinical and corporate governance, organisational performance and workplace change.
-The subject examines each of the three components of quality, risk and cost.
+This subject is essential grounding for clinicians, managers and planners of health and social care services, who seek to improve the value of care, within the context of expectations of clinical and corporate governance, organisational performance and workplace change.
+The subject examines each of the components of quality, risk, health outcomes and cost as they relate to high value health and social care.

-The subject aims to build core skills in new thinking in healthcare delivery by focusing on the way health care is planned, organised, managed and delivered in relation to quality, risk and cost.
-Utilising the Institute for Healthcare Improvement’s Triple Aim framework as a starting point, students develop a critical view on the organisation of health care, measurement and delivery of outcomes, from the patient and population perspective, as well as organisational accountability for cost and quality.
+The subject aims to build core skills in new thinking in care delivery by focusing on the way care is planned, organised, managed and delivered in relation to quality, risk, health outcomes and cost.
+Utilising the Institute for Healthcare Improvement’s Triple Aim framework and Porter’s Value-based Health Care Framework as a starting point, students develop a critical view on the organisation of health care, measurement and delivery of outcomes, from the patient and population perspective, as well as organisational accountability for cost and quality.
 The subject focuses on current approaches to quality and safety, identifying and maximising value in healthcare, patient/client satisfaction, and commonly recognised issues with healthcare delivery systems, as well as different ways of organising and managing health care.

 Detailed subject description.